 “Hurt people, hurt people,” as Dr. Sandra Wilson wrote. ““Each one of us has been hurt to one degree or another.
 As that damage causes us to become defensive and self-protective, we may lash out at others.
 Hurting becomes a vicious cycle.”

-It is almost always the case that the IRP have something bad that’s going on with them.
+It is almost always the case that the Internet Retirement Police have something bad that's going on with them.
 As a result, they project their anger by lashing out at others who are minding their business and trying to live their best lives.

-He wants nothing more than to find a girlfriend, but he can’t so he constantly lashed out at people online.
+The guy wants nothing more than to find a girlfriend.
+But he can't so he constantly lashed out at people online.
 It was only after he got in better shape and improved his finances did he stop trying to police other people’s lives.

 Dealing With The Internet Retirement Police